jasp-stats/jasp-desktop/Docs/development/guide-option-names.md

 - `weights`: variable specifying weights
 - `terms`: for specifying terms (allowing interactions).
 This can be combined with what the terms relate to, e.g., `modelTerms`, `marginalMeansTerms`, `plotTerms`, etc.
 - `naAction`: name for an option that specifies the action to take with missing values.
 The option values can be for example, `pairwise` for pairwise deletion, `listwise` for listwise deletion, `perAnalysis` for deleting per analysis, `perDependent` for deleting per dependent variable, so that the analysis can be called as `analysis(..., naAction = "pairwise")`, for example.
 - `alternative`: name for the option specifying the alternative hypothesis.
-This is to ensure consistency with base R. Typical values of this option would be `greater`, `less`, `two.sided` for consistency with base R functions.
+This is to ensure consistency with base R. Typical values of this option would be `greater`, `less`, `two.sided` for hypotheses such as "> Test Value" (consistency with base R functions).
+For hypotheses such as "Group one > Group two" use `greater`, for "Group one < Group two" use `less` and for "Group one != Group two" use `two.sided`.
+This needs to be explained further in the documentation (`info` fields).
 - `testValue`: name for the option specifying the test value
 - `vovkSellke`: name for the Vovk-Sellke maximum p-ratio checkbox
 - `bootstrap`: checkbox for enabling bootstrapping